Akarsh-TS/sqlite-shift/README.md

 ## Contribution
 Thank you for considering contributing to SQLite-Shift!
 Here are some guidelines to get started:

+* **Reporting Issues**:

-* Reporting Issues: If you encounter a bug or have a suggestion for improvement, please open an issue.
+    If you encounter a bug or have a suggestion for improvement, please open an issue.

+* **Code Contributions**:

-* Code Contributions: Fork the repository, make your changes, and submit a pull request.
+    Fork the repository, make your changes, and submit a pull request.
 Follow existing code style and add tests for new features or fixes.

+* **Code Review**:

-* Code Review: All pull requests undergo code review.
+    All pull requests undergo code review.
 Be open to feedback and suggestions from maintainers.

+* **Testing**:

-* Testing: Ensure that your changes include appropriate tests to maintain code quality.
+    Ensure that your changes include appropriate tests to maintain code quality.

+    ```

+    ```

+* **Documentation**:

-* Documentation: Update documentation for any new features or modifications.
+    Update documentation for any new features or modifications.

 Your contributions are appreciated!
 Thank you for helping improve **sqlite-shift**.